 The first thing to do is stop drinking alcohol.
 It is never too late.
 Stopping your drinking will increase the chances that your baby will be born healthy.

-For women who are pregnant or planning a pregnancy, stop drinking alcohol.
+For women who could be pregnant, are pregnant or planning a pregnancy, stop drinking alcohol.
 There is no known safe level of alcohol at any stage of pregnancy.

 - no more than 2 standard drinks daily